sebastian-e-campetella/product-review/README.md

 Run all unit test JUnit from project.

+First time run, you must uncommented or change value from "never" to "always" in spring.datasource.initialization-mode=never from application.properties file.
+Then you must revert it.

 If you maybe run, you do use next code:

 I have some trouble here, I need more time for reding and understand the behavior in java and spring